 However, despite the abundance of natural resources in Guinea, the Republic of Guinea remains one of the poorest countries in all of Africa and one of the poorest countries in the world today with almost half of its total population living below poverty line with about 21% of children under age 5 underweight.

 The Republic of Guinea has one of the worst literacy rates in all of Africa.
 Guinea has a literacy rate of just 29.5% for the total population with the female literacy rate around 18.1%.
 In other words, just about 29.5% of the total population of Guinea above age 15 can read and write.
-Also, just about 18.1% of the total female population above age 15 can read and write in Guinea today which is very bad compared to most other African countries.
+Also, just about 18.1% of the total female population above age 15 can read and write in Guinea today.
 Education expenditure forms just about 2.4% of GDP which is very bad.

 Rampant deforestation (cutting down trees for timber, charcoal, firewood, etc., without replanting) which leads to soil erosion and desertification, overpopulation especially in the forest areas, limited supply of potable water, overfishing, poor mining practices, etc. are some of the environmental problems facing Guinea today.

 The Republic of Guinea remains one of the HIV/AIDS killing zones in the world today with HIV/AIDS adult prevalence rate around 1.3%.
 About 80,000 people were living with HIV/AIDS in 2009 with about 5,000 deaths recorded within the same year.
 Apart from HIV/AIDS, the deadly malaria, Lassa fever, ebola (nb: Guinea is now ebola-free), etc. continue to threaten several lives in Guinea today.

-Just like in most other African countries, poor government, corruption, etc. continue to tear Guinea into pieces.
+Just like in most other African countries, poor government, corruption, etc. continue to tear Guinea apart.